Klettner/MM-Remote/README.md

 ### v1.0.3 ###
   * Start a timer on the mirror
-  * Start a stop-watch :hourglass: on the mirror
+  * Start a stop-watch :hourglass_flowing_sand: on the mirror
   * Hide and reorder default commands on the Home-tab

 ## Dependencies ##